Earthlink Apparel turns Used Textiles into Fashion Items

 We’ve been really fortunate to have some wonderful designers and tutors on board since this project began.
 They’ve supported the ladies employed, to produce really high quality, fashion children’s wear.

-Earthlink is currently researching other repurposing ideas on a large scale, that will work for the New Zealand environment with ethical disposal of corporate apparel
+We’re also researching other repurposing ideas that will work for the New Zealand environment with ethical disposal of corporate apparel